rockswang/java-curl/README.md

 # Description

 #### About switches and shortcuts
 * All switches can be passed in via CUrl.opt(...) method.
-For a list of supported parameters, please refer to table [#supported-switches].
+For a list of supported parameters, please refer to the [table](#supported-switches).
 * Some frequently used switches provide a short-cut method, please refer to the table and source code.
 * The opt method accepts multiple parameters and values.
 Note that if a CUrl switch needs to provide a value, switch and value should be passed in as two method parameters, e.g.:
   * ```curl.opt("-d", "a=b", "-L")```